Part 1: Quick guide to measuring glass partitioning

 Measuring glass for production and install

 Measuring the openings will help generate an estimate if needed.
-It will also help establish how much glazing track material is needed to ensure all track work is fitted.
-Once this is done the glass can be measured, ordered and installed.
+It will also help establish how much glazing track material is necessary to ensure all track work is fitted.
+Once this is done, the glass can be measured, ordered and installed.
 A site survey will help establish the installation method and, pick up any potential hazards and snags.

 For this article, we will look at the first stage of this process: Measuring openings and site surveys.

 To order the glazing track materials (also referred to as U-Channel), work out costs and time needed to complete the job, all existing openings to be glazed will need to be measured.
 This is the first step in any glass partitioning project.
 All surfaces should be finished in readiness to install the glazing track, including ceilings, walls and flooring.